CylonSurfer/Virtual-Reloads/README.md

 # Virtual Reloads
 A plugin to provide a 'Virtual Reload' system to weapons in Fallout 4 VR.
+Requires the lastest build of 'Virtual Holsters' to function.